Join the CloverCroft Team

 Apprenticeships (2): Learn, work, and live the farming life.
 Connect exceptionally to food and how to grow, with directed learning and field trips to give a groundwork into starting a farm business.
 Renumeration is in the form of room and board, a monthly stipend, and education.
 Application deadline: March 15 (or later, if positions are not filled).
 We have 2 apprenticeships available for 2019.

 Summer season farmer (2).
-Work from early May to late August.
+Work from mid-June to late August.
 Ideal for secondary and post-secondary students.
 Application deadline: March 15 (or later, if positions are not filled).
 We have 2 summer season positions available for 2019.